 Work residence permits in Qatar

-The work residence permit in Qatar is necessary for foreign citizens who want to work and live in this country.
-There are certain requirements for obtaining the work residence permit in Qatar, and among these, the obligation of having an employer.
+A work residence permit in Qatar is necessary for foreign citizens who want to work and live in this country.
+There are certain requirements for obtaining a work residence permit in Qatar, and among these, is the obligation of having an employer.
 Then, one of our immigration lawyers in Qatar will work closely with the employer in terms of documents and applications.
 Here are a few important conditions to consider:

 - A temporary visa is issued in the first place and then converted to a work residence permit.